matomo-org/plugin-CustomAlerts/README.md

 ## FAQ

-__Q- What exactly is included in this feature?__
+__What exactly is included in this feature?__

-A- Here is the complete list of features that are included in this project:
+Here is the complete list of features that are included in this project:

 * Define new Alert ("Big drop in purchases")
 * Select a website on which the Alert is defined